Musicians react to SXSW cancellation as coronavirus continues to spread

 Jeff says the cancellation could cost artists thousands, not to mention the city of Austin where SXSW brings in around $350 million in tourist revenue each year.
 “I think it’s going to have a hugely negative impact on artists: some of the artists are looking of losses of up to or over £10,000 or more when you look at things such as flights and accommodation.”

 “Entire careers will be impacted not just the artists who are heading over there but the venues who are putting on the showcases…It’s the world’s biggest event for music and arts.
-For some people this could cost them their entire careers because it is so hard to make a living in the arts.
+For some people, this could cost them their career because it is so hard to make a living in the arts at the best of times.
 You have got to look at the whole thing globally too because tours are currently being cancelled left, right, and centre and there is next to no sustainability for artists without touring.”

-“It could have a really damaging effect on UK tourism and trade too…people don’t really realise how big music tourism is to the UK, it a vital and underplayed part to our economy.”
+“It could have a really damaging effect on UK tourism and trade…people don’t really realise how big music tourism is to the UK: it a vital and underplayed part to our economy.”

 Theres thousands of bands in our position right now #sxsw shall we do a london sxsw show/ day fest to make up for it